If you’re interested in taking the course in 2020, please read on and complete the form below.

 What will it cost?

-The total cost of the course in 2019 is £140 (+£70 for a second person at the same address).
-For this, you get the initial seven lessons, at least six opportunities for practical training in our apiary, three second year lessons, the ‘Haynes Bee Manual’, and Full membership of our association in your first year.
+The total cost of the course in 2019 was £140 (+£70 for a second person at the same address), we expect the cost in 2020 to be similar.
+For this, you get: the initial seven lessons; we’ll do our best to hold at least six practical training sessions in our apiary; three second year lessons; the ‘Haynes Bee Manual’, and Full membership of our association in your first year.
+As a member, you’ll have access to lots of experienced and knowledgeable beekeepers at our monthly meetings and at weekly shop sessions on Friday evenings throughout the spring and summer.

 You’ll also need a bee suit costing up to £120, and a hive can be from £150-£200 upwards.
 Essential tools, etc., will be under £50.
 The association may be able to supply bees* from a swarm (but we cannot guarantee this) at around £20, or you can buy bees from a commercial supplier at around £230 (2018 prices), or perhaps significantly less from other members.
 So budget £400-600 in your first year (more if buy bees from a commercial supplier).
 You don’t need to get bees in your first year .
 In your second year, you’ll probably want to buy another hive.